 - All the steps of preserving your memories and photos are hygge--quiet time set aside for self-care, looking through mementos of your life's experience (pictures), remembering, connecting, putting words to your experiences (memories), creating something from your photos and memories, and giving yourself (and/or your kids) something tangible and uplifting to look back on when you need a boost.
 We all {NEED the process of preserving our photos and memories}--it's therapeutic!
 In fact, {photos have been shown in studies to increase both happiness and relaxation}!

 - The very first step to being able to use your photos and memories to bring you happiness and warmth and comfort is to sort your pictures.
 This serves two purposes.
 First, digital photos are usually cluttered and/or disorganized, with pictures of your finger and nine pictures of essentially the same thing scattered throughout.
 Sorting through photos then deleting garbage pictures and duplicates make your pictures manageable.
-Check out my video tutorial for organizing digital photos {here} if you need some help.
+Check out my {video tutorials for organizing digital photos here} if you need some help.
 Second, too many pictures makes them overwhelming and actually makes them not very enjoyable.
 Choose your favorites to upload to your computer for step 3.
 (Short video tutorial on getting your pictures off your phone and onto your computer {here} if you need it.)

 - Set aside time.
 Hygge is unhurried.
 It's a peaceful focus on warmth and comfort.
 If you need some tips on making time, I've been collecting them for you for quite a while!
 Check out all the information at my {"don't have time?"} link.
 There are many resources there, including fantastic ideas from experts as well as some new perspectives about time you may not have thought about before.
 And don't miss the information about {"our community" (my online events)} which are hygge in several ways--they involve photos and memories and friends.

-Share the cozy hygge tradition by Pinning to Pinterest! |
+Share the cozy hygge tradition by Pinning to Pinterest!
+Follow Photo & Story Treasures on social media here: Hooray!
+This post was a featured favorite here: |